leodeclercq/CyptoTradingBot/scripts/exchanges.md

 ## Exchange configuration

-IA TRADE BOT est basée sur [CCXT library](https://github.com/ccxt/ccxt)  100 cryptocurrency exchange markets and trading APIs.
+IA TRADE BOT est basée sur [Python Binance library](https://python-binance.readthedocs.io/en/latest/binance.html)  100 cryptocurrency exchange markets and trading API.
 The complete up-to-date list can be found in the [CCXT repo homepage](https://github.com/ccxt/ccxt/tree/master/python).
 However, the bot was tested by the development team with only a few exchanges.
 A current list of these can be found in the "Home" section of this documentation.